QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 plt.show()
 ```

-The charts show that for all initial promised values that are different from the autarchic equilibrium, the replacement ratio falls as the duration of unemployment increases.
+The above graphs show that for all initial promised values that are different from the autarchic equilibrium, the replacement ratio falls as the duration of unemployment increases.

-In essence, the planner is incentivising higher search effort as the duration of unemployment increases by reducing the promised values.
+In essence,  by reducing the promised value, the planner motivates higher search effort as the duration of unemployment increases.

-Note that due to the incentive compatibility of the contract  it is not the case that the worker is searching less than the planner would want -- indeed the contract itself is designed to ensure the worker searches at the intensity the planner expects.
+Note that the contract  is designed to ensure the worker searches at the intensity the planner expects.

 For an initial promised value $V^u = V_{aut}$, the planner cannot reduce the replacement ratio by any amount, and so the worker is searching at higher intensity from the beginning.